nadjazaric/curriculum-hometask/README.md

   - Comment content

 You should first prepare the HTML tags and then use Jinja2 to pass in the values.

+### Create recent.html

+You should have everything you need for the recent.html page!
+Make sure that header, footer and main section are the same as in home.html and then create a table to show: ordinal number, user name, comment content and date.

+If the post does not have any comments yet, make sure to print the "No comments to show"

 ### Handle selecting with JavaScript